 If your main protein source is soy based or legumes, SKIP THIS POST.
 But if NIrvana is synonmous with BBQ or if the image in your head right now is a big fat juicy drippy burger, read on.

 I grew up predominantly eating Chinese food.
 My Dad was the chef in our house.
 My parents owned a real estate and insurance business in the heart of Chinatown right on Grant Ave.
 Every evening my Dad would head out of the office 30 minutes early and shop for dinner ingredients.
 The catch of the day, rock cod, flounder or striped bass swimming in tanks, crates of crisp green beans, squares of freshly made tofu in tubs that lined the sidewalk.
 Once done with his shopping and catching up with the “news on the streets” from the vendors, he would swing back to the office, pick up my Mom and head home.
-At home, after a flurry of slicing, dicing or chopping, steaming and stir-frying; dinner would be on the table in less than an hour.
-I took this for granted while growing up but once I started cooking for my own family I realized what a mind boggling feat it was!
-Each meal started with soup followed by a vegetable dish such as stir-fried spinach, steamed minced pork seasoned with garlic and black beans or stir-fried beef with pickled vegetables and of course the fish he had selected at the market, steamed and topped with slivers of green onions, ginger, and cilantro sitting in a pool of soy sauce.
-Steaming bowls of white rice accompanied every meal.
+After a flurry of slicing, chopping, steaming and stir-frying, dinner would be on the table in less than an hour.
+I took this for granted while growing up but once I started cooking for my own family I realized what a mind boggling feat it was.
+Each meal started with soup followed by a vegetable dish such as stir-fried spinach, then steamed minced pork seasoned with garlic and black beans or stir-fried beef with pickled vegetables and the steamed fish.
+The sauce from the fish was a prized commodity, slivers of green onion, cilantro and ginger in a pool of soy sauce-perfect on top of a bowl of rice.

-These days our meals are much more “Americanized” steaks, chicken, salads but there is a fusion component to many of them.
+These days our meals are much more “Americanized” steaks, chicken, and salads.
+There is a fusion component to many of our dishes.
 Steaks are marinated in Hoi Sin, a chinese sweet and salty paste.
 Chicken is steamed or poached and served with soy sauce flavored with the Asian trinity of ginger, garlic and onions.
 Barbecue might be beef ribs cut crosswise, known as flanken or Hawaiian ribs marinated in a Korean bbq sauce.
 Pork ribs won’t be smoked or cooked for hours but marinated “char siu style” and grilled relatively quickly so there is still bite or pull left in the meat.
-All served with white rice.

 Simple Poached Chicken with Chinese Holy Trinity Sauce